5 Things You Might Not Know About Chamath Palihapitiya

 Palihapitiya is the chairman of Virgin Galactic Holdings (NYSE: SPCE), and brought Opendoor Technologies (NASDAQ: OPEN) public with IPOB and Clover Health (NASDAQ: CLOV) with IPOC.
 Social Capital Hedosophia Holdings Corp V (NYSE: IPOE) announced a merger with SoFi last week.

-Palihapitiya has also invested in SPAC deals involving MP Materials (NYSE: MP), Desktop Metal (NYSE: DM) and INSU Acquisition Corp II (NASDAQ: INSU) target Metromile.
+Palihapitiya has also invested in SPAC deals involving MP Materials (NYSE: MP), Desktop Metal (NYSE: DM) and INSU Acquisition Corp II (NASDAQ: INAQ) target Metromile.

 Related Link: Chamath Palihapitiya's IPOD, IPOE, IPOF SPACs: What Investors Should Know